10th Mountain Division and Fort Drum host DFAC Thanksgiving Competition 2024

-Maj.
-Gen. Scott Naumann, commanding general of the 10th Mountain Division, poses for a photo with Soldiers of the 10th Combat Aviation Brigade’s Flightline Warrior Restaurant on Fort Drum, New York, Nov.
+Leadership from the 10th Combat Aviation Brigade is serving Maj.
+Gen. Scott Naumann, commanding general of the 10th Mountain Division, Thanksgiving Dinner as part of the Best Dining Facility award for the Thanksgiving Meal 2024 competition at the Flightline Warrior Restaurant on Fort Drum, New York, Nov.
 26, 2024.
-Dining facilities all over Fort Drum competed for the chance to win the Best Dining Facility award for the Thanksgiving Meal 2024, and part of the competition criteria is selecting a theme for each dining facility.
+The dining facilities all over Fort Drum competed against each other for the chance of winning the Best Thanksgiving Meal 2024.
 (U.S. Army photo by Sgt.
 Matthew S. Connor)

 |Date Taken: